 If you work for someone else and they work out all your tax for you, then this is employment.
 This is known as PAYE (Pay As You Earn).

 You’ll receive a P60 which summarises how much you have been paid when you are employed.
 If you are employed and self-employed, you’ll need this when it comes to completing your tax return.

 When you are employed and leave your job during a tax year, you’ll receive a P45 which summarises how much you have been paid during the tax year and the tax deducted.
 Again if you are employed and self-employed, you’ll need this when it comes to completing your tax return.

 Self-employed or sole trader.
 Anyone who works for themselves is self-employed and responsible for reporting their earnings to HMRC and working out their own taxes.

 A UTR (Unique Taxpayers Reference) Number is the reference HMRC given to you once you have successfully applied for self-employment.
 It is a 10 digit code that is unique to you and is HMRCs way of identifying you.
 You’ll need it every time you speak to HMRC as part of their security checks.

 When you are self-employed you can deduct expenses from your income.
-The difference between these two is known as taxable profit and this is figure used for working out your tax bill.
+The difference between these two is known as taxable profit and this is the figure used for working out your tax bill.

-This is the tax free amount that you can earn before paying tax.
+This is the tax-free amount that you can earn before paying tax.
 Once you earn above £100,000 your personal allowance is taken back, according to how much you earn until £123,000 where the allowance is lost entirely.

 Here is the current personal allowance for 2019/2020: